-THC Homing to Switch The Nozzle Contact Sense Input is used during SensorTM THC Homing during machine testing and maintenance.
-When active, motion will be limited to the user defined Limited Machine Speed selected in the password protected Speeds screen
+Speed Limit Input The Speed Limit Input is used to limit the machine speed for safety during machine testing and maintenance.
+When active, motion will be limited to the user defined Limited Machine Speed selected in the password protected Speeds screen travel in the Tilt axis.

-THC Automatic This input is used as an external input to switch the SensorTM THC travel in the Tilt axis.
 If the hardware overtravels are enabled and this input is activated, the control will stop all motion, generate a fault message and only allow manual motion in the Tilt axis opposite direction.
 The Tilt Overtravel Input is also used for Homing of the Tilt